pdonahu1/bloger2/README-Project.md

 ----------------------------------------------------------------------------------------------------

 NOTEs(!)
-Was a fairly smooth process, see References & Links.
+- Was a fairly smooth process, see References & Links.
-/bloger2/api/routes/users.js -> EMPTY FILE
+- /bloger2/api/routes/users.js -> EMPTY FILE.
-Verify with package.json & use caution when installing dependencies.
+- Verify with package.json & use caution when installing dependencies.
 Remember to create the /public/upload directory on the client side.
+- No change / reset password feature.
+- Limitted POST text formating ability.

 TODO's:
  * THIS IS A Clone OF 'bloger' app to 'bloger2' db-> MySQL Database (bloger_app2)